segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

   </tr>
 </table>

-Find more details about `group` including the **`group` payload** in our [Spec](/docs/connections/spec/group/).
+Find more details about the Group method, including the Group call payload, in the [Segment Group call spec](/docs/connections/spec/group/).

 ## Alias

-`alias` is how you associate one identity with another.
-This is an advanced method, but it is required to manage user identities successfully in *some* of our destinations.
+Alias is how you associate one identity with another.
+This is an advanced method, but it is required to manage user identities successfully in *some* Segment destinations, such as Mixpanel or Kissmetrics.

-In [Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias) it's used to associate an anonymous user with an identified user once they sign up.
+[Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias) used the Alais call to associate an anonymous user with an identified user once they sign up.
 For [Kissmetrics](/docs/connections/destinations/catalog/kissmetrics/#alias), if your user switches IDs, you can use 'alias' to rename the 'userId'.

 Example `alias` call: